leo-leesco/fun/README.md

 ## Syllabus and Time Table

 The syllabus is organized in four main segments of roughly comparable sizes.
+The title of each segment (below) is a hyperlink;
+click it to obtain a more detailed description of each segment.

 ### [Syntax, Operational Semantics, and Type Systems](overview/pottier.md)